TheRenegadeCoder/sample-programs/archive/f/forth/README.md

 ## Testing

+The following list shares details about how we name all Sample Programs in Forth:

+- Extension: .fth
+- Naming Convention: hyphen

+For example, the "Hello World" sample would be named this:

+- hello-world.fth

-The following list shares details about what we're using to test all Sample Programs in Forth.
+The following list shares details about what we're using to test all Sample Programs in Forth:

 - Docker Image: mtrute/gforth-container
 - Docker Tag: 0.7.9_20190627